 The Level 7 Accountancy Professional apprenticeship is a perfect opportunity for employers to offer the ACA on a government-funded programme.
 Combining work experience and the ACA - our globally recognised qualification, this apprenticeship sets students well on their way to becoming a chartered accountant.
 Throughout the programme apprentices develop the skills, knowledge and behaviours required by the standard and which are essential for a career in accountancy.

 The employer, along with the tuition provider of their choice, assess each student's performance based on an on-programme and an end-point assessment.
 Once all elements of the apprenticeship have been successfully completed, the apprentice qualifies as an Accountancy Professional.
 Then, once all ACA requirements have been completed as well, the apprentice will become a fully qualified chartered accountant.

-Throughout the ICAEW Accountancy Professional Apprenticeship, students will be assessed through an on-programme and an end-point assessment.
+Throughout the Accountancy Professional Apprenticeship with ICAEW, students will be assessed through an on-programme and an end-point assessment.

 They will complete the on-programme assessment as they progress through their apprenticeship.
 During the on-programme assessment, they will be studying towards the ACA, and will sit exams for 14 out of the 15 modules, except for the case study.
 As they study towards the qualification, they will also gain on-the-job experience and maintain a training file using either the employer’s accredited development programme or the ACA professional development key areas.